-Coming into winter, there's always a risk we can get the flu, but as we brace ourselves the colder temperatures over the coming weeks and months, there's no harm in the reminder that we really do need to be mindful, and wrap up, in order to keep symptoms at bay – this includes getting the flu vaccine.
-Here's all you need to know about it, plus a few other simple tips to keep yourself feeling well.
+Coming into winter, there's always a risk we can get the flu, but as we are in the midst of Covid-19 and brace ourselves for the colder temperatures over the coming weeks and months, we really do need to be extra mindful of our health– this includes getting the flu vaccine.
+Here's all you need to know about it, plus a few other simple tips to keep yourself feeling well

 Make your appointment for the flu vaccine